HumBEL: A Human-in-the-Loop Approach for Evaluating Demographic Factors of Language Models in Human-Machine Conversations: Results: Applying to GPT

 \subsection{Clinical Evaluation Results}

-We show CELF5 test scores and age equivalents for InstructGPT,\footnote{The exact OpenAI LM is "text-davinci-002" sampled via nucleus sampling \texttt{top\_p=0.95}, \texttt{temp=1}, \texttt{max\_tokens=256}.
-We also explore the recommended "factual" setting -- \texttt{top\_p=1} and \texttt{temperature=0} -- for \textbf{WC}, which is arguably a fact-oriented task, but observe slightly worse results.
-Additional analysis of parameter sensitivity is provided in Appendix~\ref{sec:sensi_tests}.} in Tables~\ref{tab:scores} and \ref{tab:ages}, respectively.
-Notice, we include a modified \textbf{Word Classes} test \textbf{WC}$^*$.
-While official clinical evaluation stipulates the evaluator should prematurely conclude the \textbf{WC} test if 4 sequential incorrect answers are provided, this stopping rule (ceiling) is based on human developmental standards (i.e., easier words are presented earlier), which GPT may not follow.
+Table~\ref{tab:scores} shows CELF5 test scores and age equivalents for InstructGPT (\texttt{text-davinci-002}) and select results for ChatGPT (\texttt{gpt-3.5-turbo-0301}).\footnote{Previously accessible through the \href{https://platform.openai.com/docs/deprecations}{OpenAI API}.} We discuss qualitative clinician observations with supporting quantitative analyses, \textit{providing italicized takeaways for conversational applications}.
+While this part focuses on InstructGPT, comparison to ChatGPT is provided in \S~\ref{sec:chat-compare}.
+For sensitivity analysis to prompt/parameters, see Appendix~\ref{sec:sensi_tests}. \paragraph{Modifications} To adapt the \textbf{Word Classes} for language models, we remove any visual stimuli.
+We also include a further modified test \textbf{WC}$^*$.
+While official clinical evaluation stipulates the evaluator should prematurely conclude the \textbf{WC} test if 4 sequential incorrect answers are provided, this stopping rule (ceiling) is based on human development (i.e., easier words are presented earlier), which GPT may not follow.
 For comparison, \textbf{WC}$^*$ reports evaluation without a ceiling.
+Similarly, we modify the \textbf{Pragmatics Profile} \textbf{PP} since it measures social language capabilities which are not observable in prompt-only or turn-based chat mediums; e.g., non-verbal cues and initiative behaviors.
+The profile with these items removed is called \textbf{PP}$^*$.